Shidhin-VP/Guides/Snowflake_Core_Certification/Section8_Account&Security/readme.md

     SysAdmin-->CustomeRoles2;
 ```

-* When we are grant privileges to a child object we need to grant to the User object.
+* When we are grant privileges to a child object we need to grant privileges to the parent object.

 * Every Object is owned by one single owner **Ownership Privileges**
 * Ownership can be transferred